-It is proposed that as part of the proposed works an efficient gas central heating system and a low energy lighting system will be installed together with high levels of insulation to all walls, including at basement level and in the roof.
+It is proposed that as part of the proposed works an efficient gas central heating system and a low energy lighting system will be installed together with high levels of insulation to all walls, including in the roof.
 The applicants are very keen to create the most sustainable home practical and to this end they are exploring modern options that may be included into the construction.
-These include, the possibility of a ground-source heat pump that could be installed as part of the basement excavations, together with photovoltaic roof tiles that can blend with the conservation area setting, green roofs, and water efficiency and recycling options.
+These include, photovoltaic roof tiles that can blend with the conservation area setting, a green roof, and water efficiency and recycling options.
 These sustainability features will be reviewed with the planning authority as the application progresses to ensure that the LPA's sustainability checklist is met.